-0800 University Choir (0-1 sh)
+0800 University Choir (0 or 1 sh) GE

 A select group of experienced choristers, performing in one of two choirs, determined by audition.
 Emphasis is placed on performance, with major appearances annually on and off campus, and with national and foreign tours periodically.
 The University Choir performs a varied repertoire of sacred and secular music.